Nadler warns after AG's no-show: 'Mr. Barr’s moment of accountability will come soon enough'

 WASHINGTON — The House Judiciary Committee moved forward Thursday morning with a hearing on special counsel Robert Mueller's report even though the star witness they hoped to question, Attorney General William Barr, opted against testifying.

-After gaveling into the hearing, Chairman Jerrold Nadler, D-N.Y., blasted Barr for not showing up and also the Department of Justice for not complying with his subpoena for the unredacted Mueller report and its underlying documents.
+After gaveling the hearing to order, Chairman Jerrold Nadler, D-N.Y., blasted Barr for not showing up and also the Department of Justice for not complying with his subpoena for the unredacted Mueller report and its underlying documents.

 “We will have no choice but to move quickly to hold the attorney general in contempt if he stalls or fails to negotiate in good faith,” Nadler said.
 “If he does not provide this committee with the information it demands and the respect it deserves, Mr. Barr’s moment of accountability will come soon enough.”

-Nadler said Thursday that the dispute unfolding between the Trump administration and House Democrats over their subpoenas of White House and administration officials has larger implications beyond just the Mueller report.
+Nadler said Thursday that the dispute between the Trump administration and House Democrats over their subpoenas of White House and administration officials has larger implications beyond the Mueller report.

-“The challenge we face is, if we don't stand up to [President Donald Trump] together, today, we risk forever losing the power to stand up to any president in the future,” he said.
+“The challenge we face is, if we don't stand up to him together, today, we risk forever losing the power to stand up to any president in the future,” Nadler said of President Donald Trump.
 “The risk of not having the president as a dictator is very much at stake.”

-Ranking member Doug Collins, R-Ga., slammed Nadler his his opening remarks, calling it "silly" that the chairman pushed to have staff question Barr in executive session on the rationale that the lawmakers’ five-minute rounds would not provide enough time for all their questions.
+In his opening remarks, Rep. Doug Collins of Georgia, the ranking Republican on the committee, slammed Nadler for pushing to have staff question Barr in executive session on the rationale that the lawmakers’ five-minute rounds would not provide enough time for all their questions.

-“The stunt and the circus continues over here,” Collins said, adding that the staff whom Nadler had wanted to pose questions to Barr should themselves “run for Congress, put on a pin, find a committee."
+“The stunt and the circus continues over here,” Collins said, adding that the staff members whom Nadler had wanted to question Barr should themselves “run for Congress, put on a pin, find a committee."

+Mocking Barr for not appearing, Rep. Steve Cohen, D-Tenn., brought a bucket of Kentucky Fried Chicken to the hearing, with a ceramic chicken sitting atop of the bucket.
+Rep. Debbie Mucarsel-Powell, D-Fla., grabbed a piece and was eating it on the dais.

-Barr’s decision not to appear at the committee hearing, which comes a day after he faced a grilling from Democrats on the Senate Judiciary Committee, could lead Nadler to subpoena the attorney general.
+Barr’s decision not to appear at the hearing, which came a day after he spared with Democrats on the Senate Judiciary Committee, could lead Nadler to subpoena the attorney general.

 Justice Department spokeswoman Kerri Kupec said in a statement on Barr's decision that "even after the attorney general volunteered to testify, Chairman Nadler placed conditions on the House Judiciary Committee hearing that are unprecedented and unnecessary."